 \subsubsection{Contextual Factors in Open-Source Settings}

 Our findings should be interpreted within the specific context of open-source software development, which differs from enterprise settings in ways that likely influence the patterns we observe.
 Open-source projects typically feature: (1) voluntary participation with low switching costs, enabling easy abandonment when tools prove frustrating, (2) distributed collaboration with varying levels of coordination, potentially reducing systematic code review that might catch AI-introduced defects; (3) intrinsic motivation and learning goals, where experimenting with AI tools provides value beyond pure productivity; and (4) resource constraints that may limit comprehensive testing and quality assurance regardless of development velocity.
-These contextual factors likely amplify the frustration-abandonment pathway while potentially dampening the quality feedback loop.
-In enterprise settings, organizational mandates, sunk training costs, and managerial oversight might sustain AI tool usage despite frustration, potentially leading to different temporal patterns (as shown in a recent study~\cite{kumar2025intuition}).
-Similarly, enterprise quality assurance processes---mandatory code review, automated testing requirements, dedicated QA teams---might prevent proportional technical debt accumulation by catching issues before they accumulate.
+These contextual factors likely amplify the excitement-frustration-abandonment cycle while potentially dampening the quality feedback loop.
+In enterprise settings, organizational mandates, sunk training costs, and managerial oversight might sustain AI tool use despite user frustration, potentially leading to distinct temporal patterns (as indicated in a recent study~\cite{kumar2025intuition}).
+Similarly, enterprise quality assurance processes---mandatory code review, automated testing requirements, dedicated QA teams, and even dedicated agents to do maintenance work---might prevent proportional technical debt accumulation by catching issues before they escalate.
 Future research should examine whether the transient gains and proportional debt patterns we observe generalize to enterprise contexts or represent open-source-specific phenomena.